-We have operating leases primarily for our corporate offices, customer service centers and engineering and technology campuses.
-Our leases have remaining lease terms of less than one year to 12 years, some of which include options to extend the leases for up to five years.
+We have operating leases primarily for our corporate headquarters located in Memphis, Tennessee, a collaboration center located in Scottsdale, Arizona and a technology collaboration center in Pune, India.
+We also continue to lease certain office space in other geographies, which we have, as indicated below, either exited or subleased.
+Our leases have remaining lease terms ranging from less than one year to 11 years, some of which include options to extend the leases for up to five years.

-The weighted-average remaining lease term and weighted-average discount rate related to operating leases are as follows:
+The weighted-average remaining lease term and weighted-average discount rate related to our operating leases are as follows: